argo-marketplace/LA-LocalGeo-CrossWalk/README.md

 ## How will we get this done?

+- LA County GIS portal https://egis3.lacounty.gov/dataportal/data-catalog/

 - The SCAG GIS Services should provide the most comprehensive inventory of boundaries: http://gisdata.scag.ca.gov/Pages/GIS-Library.aspx

-- City-specific and LA county open data portals inventoried at the http://www.LACounts.org website.

-- LA County LAFCO SB 272 inventory for context on how these sorts of boundaries are currently tracked: http://www.lalafco.org/Forms/Public%20Records/Enterprise%20System%20Catalog.pdf

 ## How can I ask questions
 - Open an Issue on Github